30+ Best Living Books for Boys {Strong and Meaningful}

 Farmer Boy By Laura Ingalls Wilder

-Farmer Boy tells the story of young Almanzo Wilder growing up on a large farm in upstate New York — long before he met Laura.
-It’s full of the things boys love: farm life, real tools, horse breaking, and delicious homemade meals.
-But what really stands out is how much Almanzo is trusted to work, learn, and take responsibility.
-I had many discussions with my boys about how capable Almamzo was at such a young age— and how hard he worked to prove himself.
+Farmer Boy tells the story of young Almanzo Wilder growing up on a large farm in upstate New York, long before he met Laura.
+It is filled with the things boys love, including farm life, real tools, horse breaking, hard work, and delicious homemade meals.
+What stands out most, though, is how much Almanzo is trusted to learn, work, and take responsibility.
+I had many conversations with my boys about how capable Almanzo was at such a young age and how faithfully he worked to prove that he was ready for greater responsibility.

 Find it here: Farmer Boy